 Ian studied soil science at Georgetown University.
 He was a research assistant in Belize, traipsing through the rainforest to study ancient Mayan wetland agriculture, and performed undergraduate research in spatially-explicit soil erosion models.

 When John is not working on one of his many open source projects, he’s likely hiking, biking, climbing, or playing a game of ultimate frisbee.
 John holds a degree in Computer Science from UC Berkeley.

 Ruben is a data analyst specializing in street level data management at Mapbox.
 He’s a major contributor to OpenStreetMap, with significant contributions around the world and notably in cities in Brazil, Peru, Turkey, Mexico, Thailand, Indonesia, and Burkina Faso.

 Ruben led efforts to open up government data in Peru, working with the provincial government of Huamanga, Ayacucho to coordinate the release of street-level data, communicate its benefits, and showcase this through open mapping projects, such as creating the first map of the city’s public bus routes.

 Before joining Mapbox, Ruben worked as a desktop and web application consultant and developer for small and medium sized organizations.
-Ruben is finishing his final semester at the University National San Cristobal de Huamanga in Ayacucho, Peru, studying Systems Engineering.
+Ruben studied Systems Engineering at the University National San Cristobal de Huamanga in Ayacucho, Peru.